doctrine/orm/docs/en/reference/events.rst

 prePersist
 ~~~~~~~~~~

-There are two ways for the ``prePersist`` event to be triggered.
+There are two ways for the ``prePersist`` event to be triggered:

-One is obviously when you call ``EntityManager#persist()``.
+- One is obviously when you call ``EntityManager::persist()``.
 The
-event is also called for all cascaded associations.
+event is also called for all :ref:`cascaded associations<transitive-persistence>`.

-There is another way for ``prePersist`` to be called, inside the
+- The other is inside the
 ``flush()`` method when changes to associations are computed and
-this association is marked as cascade persist.
+this association is marked as :ref:`cascade: persist<transitive-persistence>`.
 Any new entity found
 during this operation is also persisted and ``prePersist`` called
 on it.
-This is called "persistence by reachability".
+This is called :ref:`persistence by reachability<persistence-by-reachability>`.

 In both cases you get passed a ``LifecycleEventArgs`` instance
 which has access to the entity and the entity manager.

+This event is only triggered on *initial* persist of an entity
+(i.e. it does not trigger on future updates).

 The following restrictions apply to ``prePersist``:

 -  If you are using a PrePersist Identity Generator such as
    sequences the ID value will *NOT* be available within any